Hachitus/warmapengine/README.md

 [![GPLv3 Affero License](http://img.shields.io/badge/license-LGPLv3-blue.svg)](https://www.gnu.org/licenses/agpl.html)

 #NOTE, STILL IN DEVELOPMENT!
 This engine is still in development.
 It is not well tested for other uses than the current tests / example game.
-When the most critical development phase is over, the API will be more locked now.
+When the most critical development phase is over, the API will be more locked down.
 At this stage the API and structure can still change, so if you use the engine for something serious, please take that into account!

-Also I am very happy to get feedback on any projects or tests that might be using this engine and very eager to help with getting issues.
+Also I am very happy to get feedback on any projects or tests that might be using this engine and very eager to help with getting issues resolved.

 #Introduction
 2D strategy game engine for browsers.
-Project will move forward at its own phase.
-Rough estimation for the bare functionality of the engine is during 2015.
+Project will move forward at its own pace.
+The very core functionality has been done, that practically manages adding the objects to the map, moving the map around and selecting + highlighting objects on the map.
+Other functionality outside of that, has not yet been done.
+But rough roadmap for thise exist.

-Development from that forward will still continue in the form of a 2D strategy game.
+Basically the core functionality will appear mostly in the pace of making a simple example 2D strategy game for the engine.
+A much later on there will be a full-blown game made based on this, but after the core engine is ready.

 The development is done in ES6, which should be well enough supported by the time the games made with this framework are done.
+I aim to have the supported platforms from IE11+.

 If you are interested contact me (http://hyytia.level7.fi/)

-#Development data
+#Developing
-##Requirements
+##Installing on fresh server
 This is an example install for a fresh Debian 8.0 (Jessie) based virtual server.
 You may naturally skip any step you wish, if there are alternatives on your server, step you want to perform differently or something you already have on your server.
 The installation has been tested on upcloud.com servers and works there fine, from start to finish.

 Update repositories & install node.js, npm and git